England women's national football team: 2013–2017: Sampson era

 England qualified for the UEFA Women's Euro 2017 in the Netherlands and won all three of their group games at the tournament.
-England beat France 1–0 in the quarter-finals before meeting hosts and eventual champions, the Netherlands.
+England beat France 1–0 in the quarter-finals, a great performance, given that England had not beaten France since 1974, before meeting hosts and eventual champions, the Netherlands.
 In the semi-finals, England conceded three goals without reply and were knocked out of the tournament.

 In September 2017, Sampson was sacked from his role as manager by the FA after evidence of "inappropriate and unacceptable" behaviour was uncovered during his tenure at Bristol Academy.
 The FA in January 2019 agreed to pay a "significant" financial settlement to Sampson, on the week his claim for unfair dismissal was due to be heard in court.
 He was replaced by Phil Neville, who had played at Manchester United – including in their 1999 treble winning season – and Everton and been capped by the England men but had never before held a high-profile managing job.